 Rather than just relying on the managed device certificate for a “pass” or “fail” for VPN connection, Conditional Access places machines in a quarantined state while checking for the latest required security updates and antivirus definitions to help ensure that the system isn’t introducing risk.
 On every connection attempt, the system health check looks for a certificate that the device is still compliant with corporate policy.

 Certificate and device enrollment

-We use an Azure AD certificate for single sign-on to the Always-On VPN connection profile.
-And we currently use Simple Certificate Enrollment Protocol (SCEP) and Network Device Enrollment Service (NDES) to deploy certificates to our mobile devices via Microsoft Intune and Configuration Manager.
-The SCEP certificate we use is for wireless and for VPN.
+We use an Azure AD certificate for single sign-on to the VPN connection profile.
+And we currently use Simple Certificate Enrollment Protocol (SCEP) and Network Device Enrollment Service (NDES) to deploy certificates to our mobile devices via Microsoft Endpoint Manager.
+The SCEP certificate we use is for wireless and VPN.
 NDES allows software on routers and other network devices running without domain credentials to obtain certificates based on the SCEP.

 NDES performs the following functions: